 This area of the screen shows the name of the file you are working on, and which of the Office applications you are working in.

-With the introduction of Office 2010 Microsoft replaced the Office button with the File tab.
-This houses the Backstage view which is the new place to access all the file related operations, and printing options as well as a whole bunch of settings and options.
+With the introduction of Office 2010 Microsoft replaced the Office button with the File tab, and this has continued with Office 2013.
+Here is where you will find the Backstage view which is the place to access all the file related operations, and printing options as well as a whole bunch of settings and options.

 Quick Access Toolbar

 As its name suggests, this is a toolbar which the user can customise to provide access to some of Excels most frequently used commands.

 The Ribbon contains all the commands used to manipulate your spreadsheet, and is broken down into three areas.

 - Tabs: These appear across the top of the Ribbon, and group related functions together, Home, Insert, Page Layout and Formulas are all examples of tabs.

 - Groups: These organise the related commands of a particular tab, Font, Alignment, and Number are all command groups, and the name of each group is displayed below the group.